Peter-L-SVK/termtalk/README.md

 ## **New Features in Version 0.3**
 - **Improved UI Responsiveness**: Optimized the terminal interface for smoother updates.
-- **Improved mentioned highlighting**: Now tag @all is highlited for all logged users in.
+- **Improved mentioned highlighting**: Now tag @all is highlited for all logged in users.
 - **Username check**: Server now checks if logging in username is already online and prompts user for new one.
 - **Enhanced Error Handling**: Improved error messages for better debugging.
 - **Code Optimization**: Reduced redundant processing for better performance.